HazyResearch/dd-genomics/dicts/README.md

 * `english_words.tsv`: words in the English language.
 1 column: the word.
 From the 'pharm' repository.

+* `english_stopwords.tsv`: commond stop words in the English language.
+1 column: the word.
+From the geodd repository.

 * `genes_to_hpo_terms.tsv`: a table mapping gene-symbols to HPO terms.
 3
   columns: 1st column is gene-symbol, 2nd column is HPO term id, 3rd column is description/name of the term.
 From the HPO.